markbastian/replion/README.md

  * Add a startup/init ns or hook along the lines of integrant init.
 This would enable control of stateful items such as connections as well as provide a more solid mount point for starting the nrepl server and so on.
  * If the above ideas are good ones, consider adding port fowarding over the bastion as a default option.
 Perhaps setting the port as a configuration option in the CloudFormation template.
 This would also necessitate ensuring the concept works for other topologies as well.

+## Misc
+ * I find it useful to capture all the commands that I can't remember as local executable scripts.
+For example, I've commited my _push_ file.
+It has the clojure push command and I've a+x'd it.
+Not included are one-liner files for executing each of the lambda's I've discussed above such as the parker-status invocation.

 ## License

 Copyright © 2019 Mark Bastian